 Capital Spending

-2023 2022 2021
+2024 2023 2022

-\$ 358 \$ 327 \$ 398
+\$ 383 \$ 358 \$ 327

-113 116 98
+111 113 116

-18 16 16
+3 18 16

-221 220 177
+208 221 220

-\$ 710 \$ 679 \$ 689
+\$ 705 \$ 710 \$ 679

 Total Assets

-2023 2022
+2024 2023

-\$ 5,371 \$ 5,296
+KFC \$ 5,334 \$ 5,371

-904 880
+Pizza Hut 914 904

-347 381

-5,409 5,269
+All Other Segments 300 347

+Corporate and Unallocated ^(e) 4,573 5,409

-\$ 12,031 \$ 11,826
+\$ 11,121 \$ 12,031

-Ψ 12,001 = - .
-1,020

-- (a) Amounts have not been allocated to any segment for performance reporting purposes. - (b) Includes equity income of \$50 million from our investment in Hangzhou KFC in the year ended 2021 before we consolidated its results upon completion of the acquisition.
-See Note 3 for details. - (c) Primarily includes revenues and associated expenses of transactions with franchisees derived from the Company's central procurement model whereby the Company centrally purchases substantially all food and paper products from suppliers then sells and delivers to KFC and Pizza Hut restaurants, including franchisees and former unconsolidated affiliates.
-Amounts have not been allocated to any segment for purposes of making operating decisions or assessing financial performance as the transactions are deemed corporate revenues and expenses in nature. - (d) In 2021, unallocated other income primarily includes gain from re-measurement of previously held equity interest in connection with the acquisition of Hangzhou KFC and the Lavazza joint venture.
-See Note 3 for more information. - (e) Primarily includes store closure impairment charges and restaurant-level impairment charges resulting from our semi-annual impairment evaluation.
-See Note 12 for more information. - (f) Primarily includes cash and cash equivalents, short-term investments, long-term bank deposits and notes, equity investments, and inventories that are centrally managed and PP&E that are not specifically identifiable within each segment.
+- (a) Amounts have not been allocated to any segment for performance reporting purposes. - (b) Amounts from corporate and unallocated primarily include revenues and associated expenses of transactions with franchisees derived from the Company's central procurement model whereby the Company centrally purchases substantially all food and paper products from suppliers then sells and delivers to KFC and Pizza Hut restaurants, including franchisees.
+Amounts have not been allocated to any segment for purposes of making operating decisions or assessing financial performance as the transactions are deemed corporate revenues and expenses in nature. - (c) Primarily includes revenues and associated costs generated from the delivery services that were provided to our Company-owned restaurants. - (d) Primarily includes store closure impairment charges and restaurant-level impairment charges resulting from our semi-annual impairment evaluation.
+See Note 11 for more information. - (e) Primarily includes cash and cash equivalents, short-term investments, long-term bank deposits and notes, equity investments, and inventories that are centrally managed and PP&E that are not specifically identifiable within each segment.